 System metaphor is a common vision of the project in hand.
 The metaphor keeps the development team organized by providing a naming convention.
-A naming convention is very important as it helps understanding the overall design of the system and reuse code.
+A naming convention is very important as it helps understand the overall design of the system and reuse code.
 It saves time as it makes it easier to find the functionality you are looking for and to know where to put certain functionality.

 3. Extreme Coding

 In the coding phase, XP concentrates on having coding standards to keep the code consistent and easy to read.
 The coding phase begins by creating test first units.
 Pair programming is the business card of XP methodology.
 Each pair of programmers writes their code and then integrates it together.
-The development team has a collective code ownership.
+The development team has collective code ownership.
 Each team member can change or refactor any part of the code.